Alekkivi/moodmate/README.md

 # MoodMate
 Welcome to MoodMate - your digital companion for self-discovery and holistic well-being.
 MoodMate is more than just a diary; it's a transformative tool designed meticulously to help you understand yourself better, track your mood, monitor your sleep, and embark on a journey of personal growth.

-This application is apart of a web-development course and it is online during 20.3.2024 - 21.3.2024 or when requested.\
+This application is a part of a web-development course and it is online during 20.3.2024 - 21.3.2024 or by request\
-**Please be sure to contact us immediately if you encounter any issues with the server not running when it should be.**
+**Please contact us immediately if you encounter any issues with the server not running when it should be.**

 The application can be found in this link: **[MoodMate](hyte-server-aleksi.northeurope.cloudapp.azure.com)**

 ## Backend server and database connection.
 The server for this application is based on the example version provided in the web development course, serving as a reference point.
-Additional functionality has been implemented on top of this base to tailor the server to the specific requirements of the MoodMate application.
+Additional functionality has been implemented on top of this base to tailor the server to the specific requirements of the MoodMate application.\
+Unique features:
+- User levels (regular and admin)
+- Exercises endpoint and additional functionality
+- Some model queries have been altered to match the needs of the application

 [Complete API documentation](https://hyte-server-aleksi.northeurope.cloudapp.azure.com/docs/)\
-The API is Accessed by `https://hyte-server-aleksi.northeurope.cloudapp.azure.com/api`\
+The API is accessed by `https://hyte-server-aleksi.northeurope.cloudapp.azure.com/api`\
 More detailed information about the server can be found in the [MoodMate API repository](https://github.com/Alekkivi/hyte-server-example-24)

 ![Database structure](vite-project/interface-screenshots/db.png)